Azure/azure-webpubsub/docs/getting-started/handle-events.md

     This token generation code is very similar to the one we used in the last tutorial, except we pass one more argument (`userId`) when generating the token.
 User ID can be used to identify the identity of client so when you receive a message you know where the message is coming from.

-    You can test this API by accessing `http://localhost:8080/negotiate?id=<user-id>` and it will give you the full url of the Azure Web PubSub with an access token.
+    You can test this API by running `node server "<connection-string>"` and accessing `http://localhost:8080/negotiate?id=<user-id>` and it will give you the full url of the Azure Web PubSub with an access token.

 3. Then update `index.html` with the following script to get the token from server and connect to service